 For parties who are entitled to union representation, the University will allow the unionized employee to have their union representative (if requested by the party) as well as an Advisor of their choice present for all resolution-related meetings and interviews.
 To uphold the principles of equity, the other party (regardless of union membership) will also be permitted to have two Advisors.
-Witnesses are not permitted to have union representation or Advisors in grievance process interviews or meetings.
+Witnesses are not permitted to have union representation or Advisors in grievance process interviews or meetings].

 At the discretion of the Title IX Coordinator, more than one Advisor may be permitted to the parties, upon request.
 For equity purposes, if one party is allowed an additional Advisor, the other party must be allowed one as well.
-Advisors are welcomed but not required during the entire process, however, Advisors are required at the Hearing.
-If a party does not have an Advisor for the Hearing, the University will provide one.